Azure/bicep-types-az/generated/storage/microsoft.storage/2021-02-01/types.md

 ## DateAfterCreation
 ### Properties
-* **daysAfterCreationGreaterThan**: int (Required): Value indicating the age in days after creation
+* **daysAfterCreationGreaterThan**: int {minValue: 0} (Required): Value indicating the age in days after creation

 ## DateAfterModification
 ### Properties
-* **daysAfterLastAccessTimeGreaterThan**: int: Value indicating the age in days after last blob access.
+* **daysAfterLastAccessTimeGreaterThan**: int {minValue: 0}: Value indicating the age in days after last blob access.
 This property can only be used in conjunction with last access time tracking policy
-* **daysAfterModificationGreaterThan**: int: Value indicating the age in days after last modification
+* **daysAfterModificationGreaterThan**: int {minValue: 0}: Value indicating the age in days after last modification

 ## DeletedAccountProperties
 ### Properties